 Regulation has also spread into occupations themselves.
 According to The Hamilton Project, in 1950 just 5% of jobs in America required a license to perform them.
 Today, that figure is as high as 30%.
 This is due, in part, to shifts in the American labor force toward high-skilled services and away from manufacturing.
 It is also due, however, to overzealous state regulators and lobbying by professional groups under the specious guise of “safety and health.”

 Studies examining the effects of occupational licensing have not found any discernible positive outcomes for public health and safety.
 For example, Kleiner and Kudrle found no correlation between the difficulty of passing a dental license exam with the quality of dentistry.
 Similarly, more stringent licensing of mortgage brokers does not result in fewer foreclosures.
-Licensing requirements often have little connection to the occupation they are supposed to be regulating.
+Licensing requirements often have little connection to the occupation they are allegedly regulating.
 For example, 16 states require a cosmetology license to perform hair braiding.
 The main component of a cosmetology license is the proper use of chemicals, a skillset that is not needed for braiding hair.

 Many licensing requirements are illogical, unscientific, and unverifiable.
 In Michigan, it takes 1,460 days to become an athletic trainer, but only 26 to become an emergency medical technician.
 In some jurisdictions, fortune-tellers even require a license.
 How could one even judge the quality of a fortune-teller for licensure?
 Additionally, licensing has spread beyond those occupations that might pose a genuine risk to health and safety.
 For example, there is no reason that interior designers, auctioneers, travel guides, or scrap metal recyclers need a license to work, yet many states require them anyway.

 The narrative that licensing is necessary to protect public health and safety is, for the most part, false.
 If you still don’t believe it, consider this: licensing rules usually grandfather existing practitioners into the new regime.
 This means practitioners established before the licensing rules often do not have to meet their own industry standards.
-In other words, the rules often only apply to newcomers…not themselves.
-Reading between the lines, more often than not, licensing is a rent-seeking mechanism used to restrict new competition.
+In other words, the rules only apply to newcomers…not themselves.
+Reading between the lines, more often than not, licensing is a rent-seeking mechanism used to restrict competition.
 It’s not for you, it’s for them.

 When competition is restricted, prices are forced upward.
 One study found no difference between the quality of floral arrangements made by florists in Louisiana (who must be licensed) with those in Texas (where they do not).
 Yet, consumers paid more for floral arrangements in Louisiana.
 Licensing restricts economic mobility, the brunt of which lands on the poor who have greater difficulty jumping through the legal hoops required to obtain a licensed job.
-The poor frequently lack the luxury of time and money to pay licensing fees and take courses, forcing them instead to rely on lower-paying jobs to meet short-term needs.
+The poor frequently lack the luxury of time and money to pay licensing fees and take courses, forcing them to rely on lower-paying jobs to meet short-term needs.
 Licensure, in effect, helps trap many in a continuing cycle of poverty.
-Indeed, estimates suggest that occupational licensing results in 2.8 million fewer jobs in America and costs consumers some $203 billion annually.
+Indeed, estimates suggest that occupational licensing results in 2.8 million fewer jobs in America and costs consumers $203 billion annually.

 You also may like…